United-Codes/apexofficeedit-public/Wiki/(APEX) Installation.md

 1. Log into your application builder
 2. Click on the tile Import tile to start APEX wizard installing application from the application installation file
-3. Make sure the schema in which you want to install sample application is REST enabled
+3. Make sure the schema in which you want to install the sample application is REST enabled

 ![](https://github.com/United-Codes/apexofficeedit-public/blob/main/images/docs/get_start_imp_sample_app_1.png?raw=true)